Nova

 Weight: 900 lbs

 Nova was the third filly born at SAFE Harbor in 2018.
 She’s a stunning filly who looks a lot like her dam Luna and definitely takes after her mom with her long legs!
-Nova was started under saddle in 2021, and has been ridden regularly since turning four years old.
+Nova was started under saddle in 2021, and was ridden regularly since turning four years old.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.